Drilling Safety: Identify and Assess Risks

 Before drillers can extract oil and natural gas, they must lower a perforating gun into the ground and shoot it at the rock layer in the deepest part of the well.
 It creates holes that connect the rock holding oil and natural gas with the wellhead.

-After opening the first stage of the well, it’s time to get the oil and gas trapped within the rock by pumping fracking fluid, which is 99.5 percent water and sand, with 0.5 percent chemicals, into perforating holes at high pressure, creating cracks in the shale rock that release oil and gas stored within.
-Monitoring this process closely with specialized instruments ensures optimal results.
+After opening the first stage of the well, it’s time to get the oil and gas trapped within the rock by pumping fracking fluid, which is primarily consisting of water and sand with a small percentage of chemicals, is pumped into the perforated holes at high pressure to create cracks in the rock, releasing oil and gas.
+This process may be repeated 20 to 30 times but typically takes only a few days.

 Production begins after fracking.
 Oil and natural gas come up from the well bore.
 Fracturing fluid is saved and used again in other fracking operations.